Program OVERVIEW

 • How are country brain health plans building public-private collaborations, or not, and what are your recommendations for the G7, the G20, and the World Economic Forum for building brain capital to promote growth and opportunity globally?

-• What can we learn from global initiatives around AI and energy that might inform the brain economy transition?
+• How does the advancement of brain health relate to AI and climate change that might inform the brain economy transition?

 Weigh In: Submit your responses here